pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 #.
 Has the bug a duplicate?

-    * If so, the less informed bug resolution should be set as **RESOLVED/DUPLICATE** with bug number of the most detailed report and `related stock response <http://developer.pardus.org.tr/guides/bugtracking/stock_responses.html#duplicate-bugs>`_ is gived as a comment.
+    * If so, the less informed bug resolution should be set as **RESOLVED/DUPLICATE** with bug number of the most detailed report and `duplicate bug stock response`_ is gived as a comment.
     * If it is not clear that a bug is a duplicate of another bug, please politeliy convince reporter with your comment.
     * For additional help: :ref:`finding-duplicates`.
     * Also:
-          * Observe `Most frequently reported bugs <http://bugs.pardus.org.tr/duplicates.cgi>`_.
+          * Observe `Most frequently reported bugs`_.
           * Analyse the bugs assigned same component.
           * Use advance search for the bugs assigned different components and try to find similarities.